Documentation

 - Pricing & fair-use

-Plan tiers, fair-use envelope, billing relationship with agent.ai.
+Plan tiers, fair-use envelope, and how billing works.

 Agent reference